The house price affordability crisis

 The object of these proposals is to replace existing flawed sales and planning methods with new ones, designed to avoid the effects of unwanted future price escalation within all British housing markets.
 This would be the advantage of deploying The House Price Solution.

 Having been in contact with my own MP about it, I am hoping for a referral of my alternative proposal to The Secretary of State at The Ministry of Housing, Communities and Local Government.
-I would like to generate some in-depth discourse on this, important and earnest submission, before very long.
+I would like to generate some in-depth discourse on this important and earnest submission before very long.
+It must be emphasised The House Price Solution is not in any way simply an idealogical fix!

-I am also hoping that the Civil Service responsible for advising government on housing policy, together with this considerate Labour government, which has just been elected, will consider and fully examine these special new policy proposals for remedying the present housing crisis.
+It is hoped that the Civil Service responsible for advising government on housing policy, together with the brave and considerate Labour government which has just been elected, will consider and fully examine these special new policy proposals for remedying the present housing crisis.

-The first question to ask is, how can my solution help?
+The first question to consider is, how can The House Price Solution resolve the housing crisis?

-There are two aspects.
+There are two aspects to answering this question.
 The first is about how to make all local housing markets across Britain work like free-market economic models.

 This would involve replacing estate agency as we know it with a new, better and properly licensed service which I am calling Residential House Agents or (RHAs).
 This is the first radical change.
 These buyer and renter-advising agents would primarily work for buyers and renters instead of for sellers, as happens at present.